cvn001/transflow/Readme.md

 ### Example

-For testing the whole workflow, we provide an example dataset including 10 artificial samples (S1 to S10) with paired-end WGS and epidemiological data (age, gender, drug resistance) in `example` directory.
+For testing the whole workflow, we provide an example dataset including 10 artificial samples (S1 to S10) with paired-end WGS and epidemiological data (age, gender, previous treatment) in [example](example/) directory.

 After setting up the configure file in `config` directory, you can run whole pipeline in just one command using `4` threads: